yangshiteng/Data-Science-Learning-Path/Notes/04 - Linear Regression.md

 5. No Multicollinearity

 Linear regression assumes that there is little or no multicollinearity in the data.
 Multicollinearity occurs when the independent variables are too highly correlated with each other.
+If the degree of correlation between variables is high enough, it can cause problems when you fit the model and interpret the results.

+A key goal of regression analysis is to isolate the relationship between each independent variable and the dependent variable.
+The interpretation of a regression coefficient is that it represents the mean change in the dependent variable for each 1 unit change in an independent variable when you hold all of the other independent variables constant.
+The idea is that you can change the value of one independent variable and not the others.
+However, when independent variables are correlated, it indicates that changes in one variable are associated with shifts in another variable.
+The stronger the correlation, the more difficult it is to change one variable without changing another.
+It becomes difficult for the model to estimate the relationship between each independent variable and the dependent variable independently because the independent variables tend to change in unison.

 Multicollinearity may be tested with three central criteria: